alvan/vim-indexer/README.md

 ### tag
 Module that provides painless transparent tags generation (Vim8 with +job feature required).

-When using the `ctags` command to generate tags, you need to ensure that the corresponding command line tools are installed on the system.

 Usage: `:Indexer tag [locate|reload|status|update]`

 Press <kbd>CTRL-]</kbd> to jump anywhere.

+Notes:
+* When using the `ctags` command to generate tags, you need to ensure that the corresponding command line tools are installed on the system.
-Notes: When opening a project for the first time, indexing can take a long time, depending on the size of the project.
+* When opening a project for the first time, indexing can take a long time, depending on the size of the project.
 You can view the progress by using the command `:Indexer tag status`

 #### Options